To find out if a person has drunk alcohol and to measure the amount of alcohol present in the body

 A blood sample is obtained by inserting a needle into a vein in the arm; a breath sample is collected by blowing into a tube attached to a measuring device.
 Urine samples are collected in plastic containers; sometimes a single urine sample is collected and sometimes two separate samples may be collected with the first discarded and the second collected after a measured time.
 Saliva samples may be collected from the mouth using a swab.

 No test preparation is needed.
-Breath alcohol concentrations may be invalid if alcohol has been consumed orally within 15 minutes of the test due to the presence of alcohol in the mouth.
+Measured breath alcohol concentrations may be invalid if alcohol has been consumed orally within 15 minutes of the test due to the presence of alcohol in the mouth.

 How is it used?